State Submetering Regulations: What You Need to Know

 New York

 New York has stringent submetering regulations, especially in New York City.
-Local Law 88 mandates that buildings over 50,000 square feet and any tenant space over 10,000 square feet must install submeters by January 1, 2025.
+Local Law 88, as amended by LL132/2016, mandates that by January 1, 2025, buildings over 50,000 square feet and any tenant space over 10,000 square feet must install submeters.
+Property owners must provide monthly energy usage reports to tenants, ensuring transparency in energy consumption and billing.
+As the compliance deadline has arrived, enforcement actions may begin against non-compliant buildings in 2025.
 These regulations ensure that tenants are billed based on actual utility usage, promoting energy efficiency and accountability.

 North Carolina